-First served to me years ago when I was over at my friend Sherry’s house, having coffee, talking shop, and ignoring our children, as friends do…she passed me a banana muffin and a jar of this glorious cinnamon honey butter.
+First served to me years ago when I was over at my friend Sherry’s house, having coffee, talking shop, and ignoring our children, as friends do…she passed me a banana muffin and a jar of this glorious cinnamon butter.
 It looked like frosting – so clearly I was already sold before even tasting it.

 She’s a Texas native and very familiar with Texas Roadhouse, which is a legendary steak house that serves this butter with their dinner rolls.
 But she made the flavored butter at home, because it was way cheaper than eating out every night to get her fix!
 I nabbed the recipe from her and have been making it ever since.
 My kids always make sure we don’t run out.

-What to serve Cinnamon Butter with
+What to serve with Cinnamon Butter

 This can be stored on the counter if it will be eaten within a couple days, or in the refrigerator in an airtight container, up to 10 days, then allow to come to room temperature before serving.
 You can also freeze it up to 2 months (thaw overnight in the refrigerator, then set out to reach room temperature.)